Noah-Samawi/ci-swag/README.md

 - Enhance user engagement with interactive elements and responsive design for seamless interactions across devices.
 - Improve readability and focus with effective use of whitespace and clear visual hierarchy.
-- Optimize performance to ensure fast loading times, enhancing overall user satisfaction and experience.
+- Optimise performance to ensure fast loading times, enhancing overall user satisfaction and experience.

 7. [EPIC - Cart And Checkout:](https://github.com/DarrachBarneveld/ci-swag/milestone/7)